Nurse Unit Manager

 Job Description

 A Nurse Unit Manager supervises and manages a nursing team.
-Nurse Unit Managers can be found in hospitals, aged care facilities or in outpatient clinics.
+Nurse Unit Managers deliver primary health care predominantly in hospitals, clinics, assisted living facilities, aged care facilities, Government or military institutions, community or school settings, in the home or in outpatient facilities.
 Their elevated decision-making responsibilities require Nurse Unit Managers to undertake reporting and financial tasks on top of their healthcare duties.

 Qualifications